goohuh/goohuh/README.md

 - 📫 How to reach me **arnaud.legaignoux@gmail.com**
 <h3 align="left">About me:</h3>
 <p align="left">
-  After 12 years of experience in Marketing and Business Development in a digital environment, I completed my Web Development training at Le Wagon to enhance my understanding of the technical aspects of my field.
+  After 12 years of experience in <strong>Marketing</strong> and <strong>Business Development</strong> in a digital environment, I completed my <strong>Web
+  Development</strong> training at Le Wagon to enhance my understanding of the technical aspects of my field.
 This has enabled me to test product ideas and transition into a potential Product Manager role.
-Currently, I'm actively engaged in refining and enhancing my Wagon's final project, StoryTime, to transform it into a polished and finished product.
-I'm excited about the prospect of applying my newfound technical skills and marketing expertise to bring StoryTime to its full potential and deliver a valuable solution to users.
+Currently, I'm actively engaged in refining and enhancing my Wagon's final project, <strong>StoryTime</strong>, to transform it into a polished and finished product.
+  <br>I'm excited about the prospect of applying my newfound technical skills and marketing expertise to bring StoryTime to its
+  full potential and deliver a valuable solution to users.
 </p>
 <h3 align="left">Connect with me:</h3>